collective/collective.tablepage/README.rst

 Filling the table
 -----------------

-Configuration is not changing anything on your layour, but users with *Contributor* role on this document will see a new tab: "**Edit table**".
+Configuration is not changing anything in your layour, but users with *Contributor* role on this document will see a new tab: "**Edit table**".

 .. image:: http://blog.redturtle.it/pypi-images/collective.tablepage/collective.tablepage-0.1-01.png/image_large
    :alt: Page with Table view
    :target: http://blog.redturtle.it/pypi-images/collective.tablepage/collective.tablepage-0.1-01.png

-When accessing the "*Edit table data*" view users will be able to add new rows to the table and edit their own rows.
+When accessing the "*Edit table data*" view, users will be able to add new rows to the table and edit their own rows.
-The data form given to the user is generated using the configuration options that the document creator defined before.
+The form given to the user is generated using the configuration options that the document creator defined before.

 .. image:: http://blog.redturtle.it/pypi-images/collective.tablepage/collective.tablepage-0.1-03.png/image_large
    :alt: Add new row in the table